 We recommend that you first consult the staff research pages and look through the research profiles of our academic staff involved in supervision.
 It is worth determining whether your research interests resonate with any of the specific areas of interests outlined and, if so, to emphasise this in your application.

 You may consider sending a preliminary research proposal to a potential supervisor ahead of completing your formal application.
-In addition to this preliminary proposal, you may, if you plan to do a practice-based PhD, also choose to send your writing sample.
+In addition to this preliminary proposal, you may, if you plan to do a practice-based PhD, also choose to send a writing sample.
 Sending out material in this manner will offer you a sense of whether your proposed area of research matches the specific expertise and interests of any potential supervisor(s) with whom you might like to work.
 Alternatively, should you decide to go straight into the formal application procedure, your proposal will be circulated to all potential supervisors for consideration.
 Cross-departmental supervision is available for viable interdisciplinary projects.

 Although there is no set model for how to put together your research proposal, the following is a basic outline of what you might include:

 - Research questions and contribution to knowledge;